 Below is the sample of the gift deed format.
 Click on the link provided above to download the entire format of a gift deed:

-Properties That can be Gifted Through a Gift Deed
+What Properties Can be Gifted Through a Gift Deed?

 Under Section 123 of the Transfer of Property Act, 1882, the gift of immovable property is valid when gifted through a registered gift deed signed by the donor and the donee and attested by two witnesses.
 Thus, registration of the gift deed is mandatory when the donor wishes to gift immovable property to the donee.